You can’t predict the future—but you can forecast it.

 One of the biggest benefits of using time series analysis over other sales forecasting methods is the ability to predict patterns over seasons, cycles, and trends.
-It’s also important to uncover irregular past data points that don’t create patterns, which is another benefit that time series analysis can provide.
+It’s also helpful in uncovering irregular past data points that don’t create patterns.

 In order to properly use time series analysis to make predictions for the future, you’ll need to consistently record your sales data.
-Some real world applications for this method include pricing out physical goods that are affected by supply chain shortages as well as revenue anomaly detection that should be taken into consideration when planning next quarter’s sales strategy.
+Some real-world applications for this method include pricing out physical goods that are affected by supply chain shortages and revenue anomaly detection that should be taken into consideration when planning next quarter’s sales strategy.

 A causal forecasting model starts with assessing the current state of the market and identifying the factors that will influence its direction over a certain period of time.
 These include the company’s current position, the independent variables, and the dependent factors.